-The Corporation also uses its share price as an indicator of success and accomplishment of corporate objectives, this indicator comprises the remaining 30% weighting of the corporate goals.
-Historically, measurement of the Corporation's share price performance has been benchmarked against the annual performance of the GDXJ (Van Eck Vectors Junior Gold Miners), for 2023, due to changes in the composition of the GDXJ the Compensation Committee felt that it was not a reflective peer group against which the Corporation should benchmark its performance.
-The Compensation Committee chose the 2023 LC Peer Group as a suitable comparative and included weighting based on relative total shareholder return peer group ranking.
+The Corporation also uses its share price as an indicator of success and accomplishment of corporate objectives, this indicator comprises the remaining 25% weighting of the corporate goals.
+Historically, measurement of the Corporation's share price performance has been benchmarked against the annual performance of the GDXJ (Van Eck Vectors Junior Gold Miners), since 2023, due to changes in the composition of the GDXJ the Compensation Committee felt that it was not a reflective peer group against which the Corporation should benchmark its performance.
+The Compensation Committee chose a peer group as a suitable comparative and included weighting based on relative total shareholder return peer group ranking, comprising of the following entities: